Combat PTSD

 (Wisconsin)

 For anyone who is not familiar with the symptoms of Combat Post Traumatic Stress Disorder and how it affects both the Veteran and his family, please research this for yourself.
-Knowing his control over these symptoms was quickly dissipating, he pled with me, begged me to leave.
-For about a year, I refused to leave his side until this past May when I finally recognized how detrimental his disease was to my own health and safety.
-I see now that he loved me enough to let me go.
+He begged and pleaded with me to leave because he knew he was quickly losing the ability to control his symptoms.
+But I refused to leave for about a year until I finally recognized how detrimental his disease was to my own health and safety.
+Looking back, I can see that he loved me enough to let me go.